 If a court determines that there was no consummation, the court must then determine whether a valid marriage contract was made.
 There are several ways to show that one or both parties did not consent to the contract.
 One example is where a spouse committed fraud and misled the other person as to an important fact in order to trick that person into marrying him or her.
 However, the South Carolina Supreme Court has declared false representations regarding one’s character, social standing, or fortune are insufficient to annul a marriage.
 That same court left open the question of whether the concealment of sexual dysfunction qualifies as a ground for annulment.

 Void Marriage in South Carolina

 A separate consideration, different from divorce and annulment, is where a marriage is void from the beginning.
-For example, South Carolina does not recognize a marriage if either or both of the parties is already married.
+For example, South Carolina does not recognize a marriage if either or both of the parties are already married.
 So, if a woman marries a man who separated from his previous wife ten years ago but never divorced, then the marriage is void.
 In other words, even though the woman and her believed-to-be husband filled out the marriage license and went through a ceremony, the marriage is not recognized by our state.
-Even though no court action is technically necessary in this context, some people decide to file an action and go before a family court judge to formally have the marriage declared void.
+Even though no court action is technically necessary for this context, some people decide to file an action and go before a family court judge to formally have the marriage declared void.
 Otherwise, the public record may be confusing.
 Marriages could also be considered void if one of the spouses is found to have been legally incompetent at the time of the marriage.